ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge2.md

     ![](/images/Deploying_DC_vEdge1/09_reviewdetails_next.PNG)
 7. Choose the Datastore and click on Next

-8. >Populate the VM Networks as per the table given at the start of this section (or reference the image below)
+8. >Populate the VM Networks as per the image given below

+    {% include important.html content="Please make sure that these look exactly as shown below" %}

     ![](/images/Deploying_DC_vEdge2/02_NetworkAdapters.PNG)
 9. Click on **Finish** to deploy your DC-vEdge2 VM